-- 01. Medical Certificate -- Postponement of Termination of Local Exchange or Long-Distance Services.
+01. Medical Certificate -- Postponement of Termination of Local Exchange or Long-Distance Services.
 A telephone company offering local exchange or long-distance service between a residential customer and the customer's nearest community providing necessary medical facilities or services must postpone termination of local exchange or long-distance service to a residential customer for thirty (30) calendar days from the date of receipt of a written certificate signed by a licensed physician or public health official with medical training.
-The certificate must contain the following information: (3-29-10) - a.
-A statement that the customer, a member of the customer's family, or other permanent resident of the premises where service is provided, is seriously ill or has a medical emergency or will become seriously ill or may have a medical emergency because of termination of service; and that termination of local exchange service would adversely affect the health of that customer, member of the customer's family, or resident of the household.
-(3-29-10)
+The certificate must contain the following information: (7-1-21)T a.
+A statement that the customer, a member of the customer's family, or other permanent resident of the premises where service is provided, is seriously ill or has a medical emergency or will become seriously ill or may have a medical emergency because of termination of service; and that termination of local exchange service would adversely affect the health of that customer, member of the customer's family, or resident of the household.(7-1-21)T b.

-- b.
 If the customer requests that termination of long-distance service be postponed, a statement that termination of long-distance service would impair the customer's ability to communicate with necessary medical facilities or services.
-(3-29-10) - c.
+(7-1-21)T c.
 The name of the person whose serious illness or medical emergency would be adversely affected by termination and the relationship to the customer.
-(4-6-05) - d.
+(7-1-21)T d.
 The name, title, and signature of the person certifying the serious illness or medical emergency.
-(4-6-05) - Restoration of Service.
-If local exchange or long-distance service has already been terminated when the medical certificate is received, the appropriate service shall be restored as soon as possible, but no later than twenty-four (24) hours after receipt.
-The customer shall receive local exchange and necessary long-distance services for thirty (30) calendar days from the telephone company's receipt of the certificate.
-(3-29-10) - 03.
+(7-1-21)T 02.
+Restoration of Service.
+If local exchange or long-distance service has already been terminated when the medical certificate is received, the appropriate service will be restored as soon as possible, but no later than twenty-four (24) hours after receipt.
+The customer will receive local exchange and necessary long-distance services for thirty (30) calendar days from the telephone company's receipt of the certificate.
+(7-1-21)T 03.
 Second Postponement.
 The telephone company may postpone termination of local exchange and necessary long-distance service for an additional thirty (30) days upon receipt of a second certificate stating that the serious illness or medical emergency still exists.
-(3-29-10) - 04.
+(7-1-21)T 04.
 Verification of Medical Certificate.
 The telephone company may verify the authenticity of the certificate and may refuse to delay termination of service if the certificate is a forgery or is otherwise fraudulent.

-(7-1-93) - 05.
+(7-1-21)T 05.
 Obligation to Pay.
-Nothing in this rule relieves the customer of the obligation to pay any undisputed bill.
-(4-6-05)

-307. MEDICAL FACILITIES -- SHELTER CARE (RULE 307).
+Nothing in this rule relieves the customer of the obligation to pay any (7-1-21)T 306.
+MEDICAL FACILITIES -- SHELTER CARE (RULE 306).

-Where local exchange or long-distance services are provided to a customer known by the telephone company to be or identifying itself as a medical care facility, including a hospital, medical clinic with resident patients, nursing home, intermediate care facility or shelter care facility, notice of pending termination shall be provided to the Commission and to the State Department of Health and Welfare as well as to the customer.
-Upon request from the Commission, a delay in termination of no less than seven (7) calendar days from the date of notice shall be allowed so that action may be taken to protect the interests of the facility's residents.
-(3-29-10)

-308. INSUFFICIENT GROUNDS FOR TERMINATION OF LOCAL EXCHANGE SERVICE (RULE 308).
+Where local exchange or long-distance services are provided to a customer known by the telephone company to be or identifying itself as a medical care facility, including a hospital, medical clinic with resident patients, nursing home, intermediate care facility or shelter care facility, notice of pending termination will be provided to the Commission as well as to the customer.
+Upon request from the Commission, a delay in termination of no less than seven (7) calendar days from the date of notice will be allowed so that action may be taken to protect the interests of the facility's residents.
+(7-1-21)T 307.
+INSUFFICIENT GROUNDS FOR TERMINATION OF LOCAL EXCHANGE SERVICE (RULE 307).